I hear you want to improve financial literacy.

 The term financial literacy is thrown around a lot.

-Before digging into learning, I want to cover what financial literacy means and why it’s good to pursue it.
+Before digging into learning, I want to cover financial literacy.
+I’ll cover what it means and why it’s good to pursue it.

 Why Pursue Financial Literacy?